wsec/basaam0.github.io/_posts/2018-02-03-intro-to-sql.md

 The quote character (`'` or `"`) ends a string.
 Unexpected quote marks in SQL statements results in exploits.

 See [*Let's Talk!* README.md#Vulnerabilities](https://github.com/twlinux/lets-talk#vulnerabilities) for examples.

-**Challenge**: submit a query to *Let's Talk!* that will dump the entire database of user login credentials.